IAPViewer Documentation

 iPad & Apple Silicon Mac ("Designed for iPad")

-A persistent sidebar runs down the left, organised into four sections:
+A persistent sidebar runs down the left, organised into three sections:

-- Monitor — Clients & APs, Channels (Channel View), RF Neighbors
+- Monitor — Clients & APs, Channel View, RF Neighbors, UCC

-- Analyze — Deny List, Config, Logs, VSG Check, Firmware
+- Tools — Channel Quality, Deny List, Config, Logs, VSG Check, Firmware, Exports

 iPhone Pro / Max in landscape